mjskay/ggdist/cran-comments.md

 * Windows (win-builder), R-release 4.0.0

 ## R CMD check results
-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-> checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Matthew Kay <mjskay@umich.edu>'

-  New submission

 ## Downstream dependencies
-As it is a new package, there are no downstream dependencies for this package.
+There are two downstream dependencies for this package.
+Both have as many or fewer errors with the new version of ggdist.

+* tidybayes:
+  CRAN:        0 errors | 0 warnings | 1 note
+  New version: 0 errors | 0 warnings | 1 note

+* multinma:
+  CRAN:        0 errors | 0 warnings | 1 note
+  New version: 0 errors | 0 warnings | 1 note